-4. Continuation in the Veterinary Technology Program
+3. Continuation in the Veterinary Technology Program

 - 1. Students must attain a grade of 73% (C) or better in all veterinary technology science and mathematics courses. - 2.
 A score of 73% or higher must be achieved in both lecture and lab. - 3.
-Failure to receive a 73% in either the lecture or the laboratory will require the student to repeat the course regardless of the combined score.
-In the event that a student does not receive a 73% or greater in both lecture and lab, the final course grade would automatically be lowered to a 72% or less depending upon the combined grade in the course. - 4.
-Any student with a final grade of less than a 73%: "C-", "D" or "F" in any one of these courses will be required to repeat the course. - Students in the Veterinary Technology major may not begin the Sophomore Clinical Externship (VT229) unless a GPA greater than 2.2 is obtained in all veterinary technology, science and mathematics courses.
-Dismissal from an externship site because of incompetence qualifies as a failure of the rotation.
+If a student receives either a C-, D or an F in either the lecture or the lab portion of a course, the student must repeat the course.
+In general, when a VT course is repeated, both the lecture and lab portions are repeated.
+In the event that a student has failed lecture but not the lab portion; if the student has received a grade of B or better in the lab, at the discretion of the professor, the student does not need to repeat the lab for the course as long as the lecture portion of the course is repeated within 1 year.
+The grade assigned to the student for the semester must be either a "C-", "D" or an "F", which ever grade is closest to the students' raw score.
+For example, if the student would have received a "C-" or higher, the course grade given would be a "C-".
+If the student failed the course outright, the course grade of "F" would be assigned. - 4.
+Any student with a final grade of less than a 73%: "C-", "D" or "F" in any one of these courses will be required to repeat the course. - 5.
+Students in the Veterinary Technology major may not begin the Sophomore Clinical Externship (VT229) unless a GPA greater than 2.2 is obtained in all veterinary technology, science and mathematics courses.
+Dismissal from an externship site because of incompetence qualifies as a failure of the rotation. - Before registering for classes, make sure to check your degree audit and know which classes are offered only once a year.
+Schedule time to meet with your advisor to ensure you are progressing through the program appropriately.

-5. Dismissal from the Program
+4. Dismissal from the Program

-- Students are permitted two attempts to successfully complete each math, science and VT course.
+- 1. Students are permitted two attempts to successfully complete each math, science and VT course.
 A student who receives less than a 73%: "C-", "D" or "F" on the second attempt will be dismissed from the Program.
 A student who withdraws repeatedly from a course or who withdraws and subsequently receives less than a 73%: "C-", "D" or "F" on the second attempt may be dismissed from the Program. - 2.
 Students must pass both the lecture and lab portions of each course with a 73% or better. - 3.
 Students who fail to maintain a 2.0 average in veterinary technology, science, and math courses incur probationary status.
 Students with a cumulative grade point average of less than 2.0 in veterinary technology, science and mathematics courses for two or more semesters may be dismissed from the Program. - 4.
 Students engaged in unethical or disruptive conduct that is in violation of the College's or Program's Honor Code, such as but not limited to, academic dishonesty, theft and disruptive and disorderly behavior, will be dismissed from the Program.
 Internet and other public postings of videos and photos taken from externship sites and on-campus classes without authorization may constitute unethical conduct and may be a violation of the Program's Honor Code.

-6. Withdrawal from the College
+5. Withdrawal from the College